-Should your child be absent for any reason, please let us know in writing or by telephone on 01536 903713 option 1, first thing in the morning.
+Should your child be absent for any reason, please let us know in writing or by telephoning on 01536 903713 option 1, first thing in the morning.
 On return to school a note is very helpful even though you may have telephoned on the first day of absence.
 We are now required to record any absences not notified to us as 'unauthorised' and to report on these annually.

 Where a pupil’s absence raises concerns, the school will make every effort to contact parents at the earliest opportunity.
 Parents will be notified in writing of their child's attendance each term.
 If a child’s attendance falls below 96%, they will be informally monitored over the following term (usually six weeks) to support improved attendance.
-If a child's attendance falls below 90% they will be monitored for a period of 4 weeks with the expectation that their attendance reaches 97% during this time period.
-If the attendance fails to meet this for 12 consecutive weeks or falls below 80%, Parents will be referred to our external Attendance Officer and invited in for a meeting with our School’s Family Support Worker and the external attendance officer.
+If a child's attendance falls below 90%, they will be monitored for a period of 4 weeks with the expectation that their attendance reaches 97% during this time period.
+If the attendance fails to meet this for 12 consecutive weeks or falls below 80%, parents will be referred to our external Attendance Officer and invited in for a meeting with our School’s Family Support Worker and the external Attendance Officer.

 Key Stage 2 SAT’s week is normally in early to mid May and all Year 6 pupils should make every effort to attend.
 Year 2 SAT’s May and Year 1 Phonics Test mid July.

 Good timekeeping is not just good manners, it is also essential in the world of work.
 If a child arrives late (i.e. ten minutes after the start of the session) then a late mark will be recorded.

 All children are allowed to enter school from 8.50 onwards, so they are ready to start work at 9.00am.

 Leaving school during the day

-If your child needs to leave school during lesson time to visit the doctor, dentist or optician a note must be sent to your child’s teacher beforehand or you must collect the child personally from school.
+If your child needs to leave school during lesson time to visit the doctor, dentist or optician, please advise the school office prior to this appointment and you must collect the child personally from school.
 Children will not be allowed out of school on their word alone.
 We advise that, if possible, appointments are made after school or in holiday times.